MXAM in Action

 Best Practices for Modeling Guidelines and Architectural Design Principles

-Training
+In-House Training

 This training class will introduce you to fundamental aspects of working with modeling guidelines and to the static model analysis of MATLAB Simulink/Stateflow, TargetLink, and Embedded Coder models.
 Furthermore, you will learn how to create MISRA and ISO 26262-compliant models using proven modeling standards and best practices.